 Disney Vacation on a Budget | Tickets or Package

 Make Your Way Package

 If you decide to book a Disney resort, the website will automatically ask you how many tickets it should attach to the reservation.
 Play with this tool a bit.
-You may not actually venture into the parks your first day or last day there.
-Perhaps you’ll fit in a resort day, or rent a car to go the Wizarding World of Harry Potter one day.
+You may not actually venture into the parks your Disney Arrival Day or your Disney Departure Day.
+Perhaps you’ll fit in a resort day, or rent a car to go to the Wizarding World of Harry Potter one day.
 By tweaking the number of tickets on that last screen you can see a true cost as opposed to the one with all the tickets you may not use.

 If booking an off-site hotel, be sure to check if the hotel has a deal on a park ticket.
 Sometimes it’s only a 3 or 4-day ticket deal, but sometimes that’s enough depending on your plans.
 If your hotel doesn’t offer a deal, plan to spend about 100 dollars per person per day.
 The park hopper is another 50-65 dollars depending on the time of year, so we strongly recommend against adding that option if you’re on a budget.
 Just plan one park per day.
 Disney has four parks, so if you go to each of them one time you’re looking at 400 dollars per person in park tickets alone.

 Disney Vacation on a Budget | Disney Dining Costs

 How much money should you put aside for Dining at Disney?
 Disney has several tiers of dining options.
 We’ll also look at special dining and festival dining options here as well so you can get an accurate budget.